TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/3-BlogExample/1-first-orientation.rst

 of the blog example's domain and the relation among the domain terms.
 The asterisk (* or 0..*) means "any amount", 1 has to be translated with "exactly one".
 So exactly one administrator can administrate any amount of blogs.
-The diamond can be translated with "has", so: "One post has any amount of comments".
+The diamond symbol can be translated with "has", so: "One post has any amount of comments".

 .. figure:: /Images/3-BlogExample/figure-3-1.png